Tubsamon/CRM-Workshop/README.md

 *"This repository is the part of CRM Analytics dnd Intelligence Subject at NIDA Business School"

-For xx workshop as below lists
+For xx workshops as below lists
  1. Analysis of Customer Behaviors
     - To analyze intersting and consumer behavior from students in class.
  2. Jobs to be done